KILL THE NOISE

 Phishing Identification: Filter the Phish from the Noise

 While security awareness training helps employees recognize real phish, the result can often be alert-fatigued analysts.
 To prevent real attacks, analysts must quickly separate useful reports from noise, turning user-reported emails into actionable intelligence.

-Automate straightforward remediation actions.
-Let machines scale and accelerate the repetitive tasks of processing alerts, to the point where human analysts can review and make decisions.
+Automate straightforward remediation actions with phishing analysis tools.
+Let machines scale and accelerate the repetitive tasks of processing alerts, to the point where human analysts can tackle phishing identification and make decisions.
 Free analysts to investigate real phishing threats, in particular new or extraordinary incidents.

 Keep Pace with the Threat Landscape

 Analysts do research to determine the scale of a threat, understand its indicators and observable traits, and direct remediation.
 But threat actors have a strong financial incentive to evolve their tactics and techniques.
 How do your teams keep up with threats designed to bypass controls and defeat analysis?

 The findings of threat analysis must be integrated with the wider security stack.
 This increases visibility into the threat, streamlines your investigation and incident response process, and greatly reduces time between detection and resolution.
 It’s an approach that helps analysis evolve with the threat landscape.

 You identify a threat, but native searching is time-consuming and may take more than one search.
 Because native searches can be complex, there’s no assurance you won’t miss something.
 Raising the difficulty factor, the messaging team’s priorities are the integrity of mail delivery and staying in compliance—searching for phishing emails sometimes takes a back seat.